 says, "God’s treatment of people who blaspheme or resist Him, or even those who malign Him—people who intentionally attack, malign, and curse Him—He does not turn a blind eye or a deaf ear.
 He has a clear attitude toward them.
 He despises these people, and in His heart He condemns them.
 He even openly declares the outcome for them, so that people know that He has a clear attitude toward those who blaspheme Him, and so that they know how He will determine their outcome.
-However, after God said these things, people still could rarely see of how God would handle those people, and they could not understand the principles behind God’s outcome, His verdict for them.
+However, after God said these things, people still could rarely see the truth of how God would handle those people, and they could not understand the principles behind God’s outcome, His verdict for them.
 That is to say, mankind cannot see the particular attitude and methods God has for handling them.
 This has to do with God’s principles for doing things.
 God uses the advent of facts to deal with the evil behavior of some people.
 That is, He does not announce their sin and does not determine their outcome, but He directly uses the advent of facts to allow them to be punished, to get their due retribution.
 When these facts happen, it is people’s flesh that suffers punishment; it is all something that can be seen with human eyes.
 When dealing with some people’s evil behavior, God just curses them with words, but at the same time, God’s anger comes upon them, and the punishment they receive may be something people cannot see, but this type of outcome may be even more serious than the outcomes that people can see of being punished or being killed."

-from "Continuation of The Word Appears in the Flesh"
+from "The Word Appears in the Flesh"